Commercial Property Casualty Jobs in USA with Visa Sponsorship

 Which visa types do commercial P&C employers typically sponsor?

-H-1B is the most common path for candidates from most countries.
+H-1B visa is the most common path for candidates from most countries.
 Australians have access to the E-3 visa, which bypasses the annual lottery and allows two-year renewable status, making it significantly more predictable.
-TN status is available to Canadian and Mexican nationals in qualifying roles.
-Some firms also support O-1 sponsorship for candidates with recognized industry distinctions.
+TN visa status is available to Canadian and Mexican nationals in qualifying roles.
+Some firms also support O-1 visa sponsorship for candidates with recognized industry distinctions.

 What degree does a Commercial Property Casualty professional need to qualify for visa sponsorship?